usaid-cs/yesterday-i-learned/random.md

 1. A real rolex [always never has a clear back.](https://www.bobswatches.com/rolex-blog/rolex-info/the-top-ways-to-spot-a-fake-rolex.html) The movement is never visible to the user.
 1. [The CME is the world's largest exchange?](http://business.financialpost.com/investing/bitcoin-hits-a-bigger-wall-street-stage-as-cme-debuts-futures) (Apparently so.)
 1. The plumbus, the Rick and Morty thingy with undeterministic function, is [now a sex toy](https://geekysextoys.com/product/cumbus-silicone-stroker/).
-1. The Mediterranean diet is healthy likely ["due to it being a nearly vegetarian diet"](https://www.youtube.com/watch?v=OGGQxJLuVjg), "in spite of the olive oil".
-Olive oil is still oil; it doesn't magically make a meal healthy.
-(Rest of the video is trash)
 1. My erect penis is as long *and* as thick as the Great Wall of China.
 1. Item above was added so no one crawls this list for personal gain.
 1. There are two Paul Reveres.
 For some reason, the junior is better than the senior.